 7.1 Investment Objectives.
 The Reserve Accounts have been established to provide funding over an intermediate horizon but must be available to meet unanticipated operating requirements of the State as they arise.
 The primary investment objectives are to maintain the safety of and maximize the return on such funds.
 Liquidity of such funds is a secondary consideration, but Reserve Managers are expected to invest State Funds in a manner to mitigate losses in connection with the need to liquidate investments for unforeseen operating requirements.

 7.2 Maturity Restrictions.
-The maximum maturity for any investment of State Funds in the Reserve Accounts shall be ten years from the date of settlement.
+The maximum maturity for any investment of State Funds in the Reserve Accounts shall be ten years and one month from the date of settlement.

 7.3 Permissible Investments and Percentage of Account Limitations.
 State Funds held in Reserve Accounts can be invested solely in the types of securities set out in this subsection 7.3.
 Each Reserve Manager is further subject to limit the aggregate value of State Funds invested in each type of security held in the account under such manager’s discretion to the “Percentage Limit” of such security type identified in this subsection 7.3, measured as a percentage of the total Reserve Account value of State Funds under such manager’s discretion.